protesilaos/my-website/_books/2021-12-23-why-not-worry.md

 or some phase you went through.

 **B.:** Maybe you expected a different reply?
 I suppose you had some other topic in mind that you intended to elaborate on?
-I can hear at.
+I can hear it.

 **A.:** Sorry for making this awkward...
 It's just that I have been depressed for about a month now.
 Ever since my pet died.
 I had to quit